stackbuilders/tutorials/tutorials/haskell/hspec-golden-test-tutorial/tutorial.md

    it "encodes a group of Countries into a JSON bytestring " $
     goldenBytestring "json" (encodeCountries countries)
 ```
-And run them to see if our assert function is working fine.
+And run it to see if our assert function is working fine.

 ```shell
   encodeCountries